Godavari River: Religious significance

 The river is sacred to Hindus and has several places on its banks that have been places of pilgrimage for thousands of years.
 Amongst the huge numbers of people who have bathed in her waters as a rite of cleansing are said to have been the deity Baladeva 5000 years ago and the saint Chaitanya Mahaprabhu 500 years ago.
-Every twelve years, Pushkaram fair is held on the banks of the river.
+Every twelve years, the Pushkaram fair is held on the banks of the river.

 A legend has it that the sage Gautama lived in the Brahmagiri Hills at Tryambakeshwar with his wife Ahalya.
-The couple lived the rest of their lives in the then village called Govuru, now known as Kovvur ("cow") since the British rule.
+The couple lived the rest of their lives in the then village called Govuru, now known as Kovvur ("cow") since British rule.
 Ahalya lived in a nearby place called Thagami (now Thogummi).
 The sage, as a reason for the practice of annadanam ("giving away food" to the needy), started cultivating rice crops and other crops.
-Once, the god Ganesha, on the wish of the munis, sent a miraculous cow maaya-dhenu, which resembled a normal cow.
+Once, the god Ganesha, on the wish of the sages, sent a miraculous cow mayadhenu, which resembled a normal cow.
 It entered the sage's abode and started spoiling the rice while he was meditating.
-Since cattle is sacred to Hindus and shall always be treated with respect, he put the dharbha grass on the cow.
+Since cattle is sacred to Hindus and treated with respect, he put the darbha grass on the cow.
 But, to his surprise, it fell dead.
-Seeing what happened before their eyes, the munis and their wives cried out, "We thought that Gautama-maharishi is a righteous man, but he committed bovicide (killing of a cow or cattle)!".
+Seeing what happened before their eyes, the sages and their wives cried out, "We thought that Gautama-maharishi is a righteous man, but he committed bovicide (killing of a cow or cattle)!".
 The sage wished to atone for this grievous sin.
-Therefore, he went to Nashik and observed tapas to Lord Tryambakeshwara (a manifestation of the god Shiva), on the advice of the munis, praying for atonement and asking Him to make the Ganges flow over the cow.
-Shiva was pleased with the sage and diverted the Ganges which washed away the cow and gave rise to the Godavari river in Nashik.
+Therefore, he went to Nashik and observed tapas (penance) to propitiate Tryambakeshvara (a manifestation of the god Shiva), on the advice of the sages, praying for atonement and asking him to make the Ganges flow over the cow.
+Shiva was pleased with the sage and diverted the Ganges, which washed away the cow and gave rise to the Godavari River in Nashik.
 The water stream flowed past Kovvur and ultimately merged with the Bay of Bengal.

 Sapta Sāgara Yatra

 In olden days a pilgrimage named as sapta sāgara yātra was made by those desirous of offspring along the banks of the holy waters from the seven mouths.
-It starts with holy bathing at Tulyabhaga river at Chollangi village during On Amavasya day during Krishna Paksha of Pushya month as per Hindu calendar.
+It starts with holy bathing at Tulyabhaga river at Chollangi village on Amavasya during Krishna Paksha of Pushya month as per Hindu calendar.
 That day is locally referred as Chollangi Amavasya.
 That place where the river branch merges with sea is referred as Tulya Sāgara Sangamam.
 Secondly, they take bath in Coringa village in the Coringa river which is considered as Atreya branch of Godavari and the holy bathing place is called as Atreya Sāgara Sangamam.
 After bathing at different banks of the other branches the pilgrimage ends by bathing near Narsapuram or Antarvedi.